jupyterhub/jupyterhub/README.md

     docker run -d --name jupyter.cont [-v /home/jupyter-home:/home] jupyter/jupyterhub jupyterhub

-This command will create a container that you can stop and resume with `docker stop/start`.
+This command will create a named container, `jupyter.cont`, that you can stop and resume with `docker stop/start`.
 It will be listening on all interfaces at port 8000.
 So this is perfect to test docker on your desktop or laptop.
 If you want to run docker on a computer that has a public IP then you should (as in MUST) secure it with ssl by adding ssl options to your docker configuration or using a ssl enabled proxy.
 The `-v/--volume` option will